-Don’t worry, you can still file a claim for workers compensation benefits.
+Don’t worry, you can still file a claim for workers' compensation benefits.

 When you report an injury after receiving a notice of layoff or termination, your employer and/or insurance adjuster may try to tell you that you are barred from receiving workers’ compensation benefits because your claim is being reported “post-termination.”
 This is usually bully-speak and a misrepresentation of the law.

-While it is true that the law (California Labor Code section 3600) states when a claim for workers’ compensation is filed after notice of termination or layoff, and the claim is for an injury occurring prior to the time of notice of termination or layoff, an individual cannot collect benefits.
+While it is true that the law (California Labor Code section 3600) states when a claim for workers’ compensation is filed after the notice of termination or layoff, and the claim is for an injury occurring prior to the time of notice of termination or layoff, an individual cannot collect benefits.

 However, there are many exceptions.